 After seeing the mission(s), it’s time to do something really fun.
 San Antonio’s SeaWorld offers great shows and exciting rides, along with plenty of educational materials and rescued animals.

-This is one of the best things to do in San Antonio with kids because the fact that they can get really close to some very interesting animals (dolphins in particular), and there are plenty of stands with snacks and souvenirs.
+This is one of the best things to do in San Antonio with kids because of the fact that they can get really close to some very interesting animals (dolphins in particular), and there are plenty of stands with snacks and souvenirs.
 A great place if you’re visiting the city with the whole family.
+Skip-the-line tickets are available here.

 If you still have the energy, San Antonio has plenty to offer at night, too.
 For example, did you know that the city has several haunted bars (you can still get a drink there, though)?
 You can book a tour of them all if you want some unique bar hopping experience, but if you’re more of a party goer, Howl at the Moon is one of the best places in town to get started on a crazy night out before heading to let’s say The Thirsty Horse to dance to some country music and really feel the vibe of Texas.
 Do keep in mind that most places close at 2 AM.